vmware-tanzu-labs/educates-training-platform/docs/runtime-environment/workshop-definition.rst

 Adding a list of resources to ``session.objects`` will result in the given resources being created for each workshop instance, where namespaced resources will default to being created in the session namespace for that workshop instance.

-If instead you want to have one common shared set of resources created once for the whole workshop environment, that is, used by all workshop instances, you can list them in the ``workshop.objects`` field.
+If instead you want to have one common shared set of resources created once for the whole workshop environment, that is, used by all workshop instances, you can list them in the ``environment.objects`` field.

 This might for example be used to deploy a single image registry which is used by all workshop instances, with a Kubernetes job used to import a set of images into the image registry, which are then referenced by the workshop instances.